Skip to main content

 Instead of the Lykeio, pupils may choose to attend Upper Secondary Technical and Vocational Education.

-Upper Secondary Technical and Vocational Education offers a wide range of technical and vocational initial training and lifelong training programmes to eligible gymnasium leavers and adults.
+Upper Secondary Technical and Vocational Education (morning classes) offers a wide range of technical and vocational initial training and lifelong training programmes to eligible gymnasium leavers and adults.
 Formal mainstream upper secondary initial technical and vocational education programmes are offered at technical schools free of charge.
 They are offered in two directions, the theoretical and the practical direction.
 Upon completion of secondary technical and vocational education, pupils receive a school leaving certificate (apolyterion), which is equivalent to that awarded by lykeio, providing access to the world of work or to Institutions of Higher and Tertiary Education in Cyprus or abroad.

 Adult Education.
 The institution of Adult Education Centres (AEC) was initially established in 1952, mainly in rural areas.
-Today it operates in all non-occupied areas of the Republic of Cyprus, offering learning opportunities for further personal, professional and social development to thousands of adults aged 15 and over.
+Today it operates in all non-occupied areas of the Republic of Cyprus, offering learning opportunities for further personal, professional, and social development to thousands of adults aged 15 and over.
 The AEC offer a variety of interdisciplinary courses, which focus mainly on the teaching of foreign languages, arts and crafts, cultural programmes, health, and other issues of general interest, as well as on the teaching of professional and vocational skills.
 Furthermore, every year the AEC organise free of charge learning activities for various target groups, such as people with literacy difficulties, people with special needs, enclaved Cypriots, prisoners, soldiers, mentally ill and elderly people.
 They also offer free of charge Greek language courses to the children of repatriated Cypriots, political refugees, and Turkish Cypriots.
 Moreover, Turkish language courses are offered free of charge to Greek Cypriots.

-For more information about the Cypriot educational system, please visit the Eurydice website or the website of the Cyprus Ministry of Education, Sport and Youth or the Ministry’s 2021 Annual Report.
+For more information about the Cypriot educational system, please visit the Eurydice website or the website of the Cyprus Ministry of Education, Sport and Youth or the Ministry’s 2023 Annual Report.

 Main concepts